What is the difference between the categories of eggs. How to choose eggs in a store

 Egg differences

-They can be found in any home refrigerator.
-They tell tales and joke about them, come up with sayings and certainly mention them in the so-called “basic consumer basket”.
-It is both the most common ingredient and the easiest and fastest dish to serve.
+They are in any home refrigerator.
+They tell tales and jokes about them, make up sayings and are certainly mentioned in the so-called “basic consumer basket.”
+This is both the most common ingredient and a simple and quick dish to make.
 Chicken eggs - what could be simpler?
-But do we all know about them?
+But do we know everything about them?

 Decryption

-The chicken laid the testicle, and immediately a stamp is placed on its side.
-Typically, each egg produced in a poultry farm is labeled.
-The first sign in the marking means the shelf life, read - the age of the egg; the second is the category, that is, its size.
-The beginning of our cipher can be the letter "d" or "c", which means, respectively, "dietary" or "table".
-An egg that will not be stored at a negative temperature and must be sold within 7 days is considered a dietary one.
-The day of his "birth" is not counted.
-That is, "dietary" is not a special variety, but just a very fresh egg.
+The hen laid an egg, and a stamp was immediately placed on its side.
+As a rule, every egg produced at a poultry farm is marked.
+The first sign in the labeling means the shelf life, read – the age of the egg; the second is the category, that is, its size.
+The beginning of our cipher can be the letter “d” or “s”, which means “dietary” or “table”, respectively.
+A dietary egg is one that will not be stored at sub-zero temperatures and must be sold within 7 days.
+The day of his “birth” is not counted.
+That is, “dietary” is not some special variety, but simply a very fresh egg.

-The yolk in it is motionless, the protein is dense, and the height of the space occupied by air is no more than 4 mm.
-Marking on a dietetic egg is applied, as a rule, in red ink and usually includes the date - the date and month of its "birth" - as confirmation of its "dieteticity".
-As time goes on, the protein in the egg dries up somewhat, the yolk shrinks, acquires mobility, after a week the void increases to 7-9 mm.
+The yolk in it is motionless, the white is dense, and the height of the space occupied by air is no more than 4 mm.
+The marking on a dietary egg is usually applied in red ink and usually includes the date - the day and month of its “birth” - as confirmation of its “dietary content”.
+Time passes, the white in the egg dries out somewhat, the yolk shrinks, becomes mobile, and after a week the void increases to 7–9 mm.

-And the dietary egg goes into the category of canteens.
-Completely edible, but living by different rules.
+And the dietary egg goes into the category of table eggs.
+Quite edible, but living by different rules.
 You should know that the shelf life of table eggs at room temperature does not exceed 25 days from the date of laying, in the refrigerator - no more than 90 days.
-On the shell of an egg, originally doomed to become a canteen, they usually put a blue stamp indicating only the category.
+The shell of an egg that is initially destined to become table eggs is usually marked with a blue stamp indicating only the category.

-A competent consumer always pays attention to the expiration date and date of manufacture of the product, including eggs.
-If you want to buy a really dietary egg, then this is simply necessary: a “red” testicle according to your passport may turn out to be “blue” by age.
+A competent consumer always pays attention to the expiration date and date of manufacture of a product, including eggs.
+If you want to purchase a truly dietary egg, then this is simply necessary: a “red” egg according to your passport may turn out to be “blue” according to age.

-The eggs themselves may not be labeled if they are packed in containers with a label containing the necessary information.
-But the label must be placed in such a way that we have to break it when opening the container.
-Now let's deal with categories - the second part of our cipher.
+The eggs themselves may not be marked if they are packaged in a container with a label containing the necessary information.
+But the label must be placed in such a way that we have to tear it off when opening the container.
+Now let's look at the categories - the second part of our code.
 She talks about the mass of the egg.
-Let's start with the smallest - from 35 to 44.9 grams - this is the third category, the second - from 45 to 54.9 grams, large eggs weighing from 55 to 64.9 grams - the first category.
-The largest - weighing from 65 to 74.9 grams - fall into the category of "selected", denoted by the letter "o".
-Rarely, but eggs weighing more than 75 grams are found - such giants are awarded the highest giant category, they are entitled to the honorary letter "v".
+Let's start with the smallest ones - from 35 to 44.9 grams - this is the third category, the second - from 45 to 54.9 grams, large eggs weighing from 55 to 64.9 grams - the first category.
+The largest ones – weighing from 65 to 74.9 grams – fall into the “select” category, designated by the letter “o”.
+Rarely, eggs weighing more than 75 grams are found - such giants are awarded the highest giant category, they are given the honorary letter “v”.

-When buying imported eggs, you should pay attention to the fact that the packaging must indicate: the class of the product and its weight category, the number of eggs in the package; the name and address of the establishment that packed the eggs or on whose order they were packed; conditional number of the packing box; best before date; instructions for storage or use.
+When purchasing imported eggs, you should pay attention to the fact that the packaging must indicate: the class of the product and its weight category, the number of eggs in the package; the name and address of the company that packed the eggs or for whose order they were packed; conditional number of the package; best before date; instructions for storage or use.

 S – less than 53 g